 United States Attorney R. Trent Shores

-Trent graduated with a political science degree from Vanderbilt University and received his Juris Doctor from the University of Oklahoma.
-He is a faculty member of the National Judicial College, a member of Leadership Tulsa’s Class 56, and is a citizen of the Choctaw Nation.
-Trent was recently recognized by the Tulsa Business and Legal News as a 2015 Man of Distinction.
+Mr. Shores graduated with a degree in political science from Vanderbilt University and received his Juris Doctor from the University of Oklahoma.
+He is a graduate of Leadership Tulsa Class 56.
+Mr. Shores is a citizen of the Choctaw Nation of Oklahoma and resides in Tulsa, Oklahoma, with his wife, Caitlin